 You guys…this is a NO SEW method!!
 As I was tackling this challenge, we were knee deep in painting and drywall in the basement studio, so I didn’t want to have to haul my sewing machine out in the middle of all that mess.
-I was determined to come up with a no sew method.
+I was determined to come up with a no sew method for making my lap desk pillow.
 I still wanted it to look like a nice box pleat though….so that’s why I used foam instead of filler!

 Here’s what I came up with.
 First, I measured the rough size of my laptop on my foam, drew a line with a marker and used a serrated kitchen knife to cut it out.

 Then I ironed my pillowcase and cut it down all three seams.
 You only need to use one side of your pillowcase, so you could keep the other piece to make a second laptop desk or use it for something else 🙂

 The next part is fairly simple.
 I basically wrapped my foam with my pillowcase fabric.
 The first fold-over, I used fabric fusion glue to adhere the fabric directly to the foam.
 You HAVE TO WORK QUICKLY because the glue really really really really sticks to the foam and if you mess up, you’ll have to cut it away with your scissors.

 Let that dry and then pull the next side over and secure with sewing pins.
 Fold up the edges like a present and make sure you can pull the fabric onto the top because that will all get covered up by your desk anyway.
 Glue with fabric fusion and pin it to keep it in place.
 Let it dry like that for about an hour.

 Then remove your pins and add glue to the top edge that wasn’t glued down.
 I saved this part for last in case I needed to tighten things up a bit.
 I wanted to have slack to do that.
 If yours looks okay, you can just leave it unglued.